Texagon-Dev/internship-program/Readme.md

 # 📄 Internship Program Introduction - Texagon Dev

 Welcome to the **Texagon Internship Program**!
 We're thrilled to have you on board.
-This program is designed to guide you from the fundamentals of frontend development to building full-stack production-ready applications using cutting-edge technologies.
+This program is designed to guide you from the fundamentals of initial development to building full-stack production-ready applications using cutting-edge technologies.
 By the end of this internship, you'll have hands-on experience with industry-grade tools and the confidence to contribute meaningfully to real-world projects.
 This Program Tries to bridge gaps between academic World & Practical world.

 ---